Lenape: Indiana to Missouri

 By the Treaty of St. Mary's, signed October 3, 1818, in St. Mary's, Ohio, the Lenape ceded their lands in Indiana for lands west of the Mississippi and an annuity of $4,000.
 Over the next few years, the Lenape settled on the James River in Missouri near its confluence with Wilsons Creek, occupying eventually about 40000 acre of the approximately 2000000 acre allotted to them.
-Anderson, Indiana, is named after Chief William Anderson, whose father was Swedish.
-The Delaware Village in Indiana was called Anderson's Town, while the Delaware Village in Missouri on the James River was often called Anderson's Village.
+Anderson, Indiana, is named after Chief William Anderson (Kikthawenund), whose father was Swedish.
+The Lenape village in Indiana was called Anderson's Town, while the Lenape village in Missouri on the James River was often called Anderson's Village.
 The tribes' cabins and cornfields were spread out along the James River and Wilsons Creek.